alexjames/alexjames.github.io/_posts/2021-06-23-microservices.markdown

 # Microservices
 Microservices architecutre consist of constructing an application that consistes of serveral services that are loosely-coupled, independently testable/maintainable/deployable and centered around business needs.

+It makes sense for most businesses to start out as a monolith and then eventually transition to microservices as the team scales.